 Just like story-building, the art of giving and getting feedback takes practice.
 In the Writers Room, people get to sharpen their editing and feedback skills.

-This is nothing like routing a document around with “track changes” enabled.
+This is NOTHING like routing a document with “track changes” enabled.

 A Writers Room is a constructive, face-to-face conversation where people co-create great stories, discover one another’s superpowers, and build trust as a team.